WaveEngine/EvergineDocs/src/manual/addons/mrtk/prefabs.md

 # Using Prefabs and Customization
 ---
-The MRTK contains some controls in the form of *prefabs* that are useful when developing applications, the most basic ones being the *button* and the *slider*.
-They can be found in the *Prefabs* folder in the MRTK dependency.
+MRTK provides ready-made controls in the form of _prefabs_ to simplify application development, including fundamental components like _buttons_ and _sliders_.
+These prefabs are available in the _Prefabs_ folder within the MRTK dependency.

 |<img alt="Buttons" src="images/buttons.png" height="200">|<img alt="Sliders" src="images/sliders.png" height="200">|
 |:--:|:--:|
 | **Buttons** | **Sliders** |

 ## Customization
-When a control prefab is instantiated in Evergine, its hierarchy will be shown in Evergine Studio.
-This is one way to customize the look of a particular instance.
+When a prefab control is instantiated in Evergine, its component hierarchy becomes visible in Evergine Studio.
+This allows you to customize the look and feel of individual instances directly within the editor.

 |<img alt="Button hierarchy" src="images/button_hierarchy.png" height="200">|<img alt="Button customization" src="images/button_customization.png" height="200">|
 |:--:|:--:|